5 Methods To Overcome Standardized Test Culture

 I encourage you as an educator to throw out the test, and rather provide constant feedback.
 Also, I encourage you to read the book “10 Mindframes for Visible Learning” where Hattie and Zierer (2018) discuss the importance of feedback and how it reflects how you are doing as a teacher rather than how your students are doing.
 The focus is formative feedback for growth to inspire meaningful learning.

-5 WAYS YOU CAN USE TO EXIST IN THIS SYSTEM
+5 WAYS TO EXIST IN THIS SYSTEM

 Where does this leave you as an educator in this system that focuses on assessment in which you may not agree with?
 I often say, shut up and color, when I am forced to do something I don’t agree with.
 But here I feel you can color outside of the lines.
 Here are my top 5 ways to exist in this system and try to make a change.